mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

     -   [Discussion - on learner identity, anxiety and implications in relation to other research.](#discussion---on-learner-identity-anxiety-and-implications-in-relation-to-other-research.)
-    -   [Discussion on flexible design practices -](#discussion-on-flexible-design-practices--)
+    -   [Discussion on flexible design practices - (FLEXIBLE NOT JUST EMERGENT)](#discussion-on-flexible-design-practices---flexible-not-just-emergent)
     -   [The limits of design cycle stages](#the-limits-of-design-cycle-stages)
-    -   [Encouraging improvisation in the design process.](#encouraging-improvisation-in-the-design-process.)
+    -   [Encouraging a culture of emergent improvisation/agency in the design process.](#encouraging-a-culture-of-emergent-improvisationagency-in-the-design-process.)
+        -   [Conceptualising emergent agency in this study](#conceptualising-emergent-agency-in-this-study)
     -   [Chapter conclusion](#chapter-conclusion)
     -   [Link section to next chapter](#link-section-to-next-chapter)
 -   [Appendices of this chapter\_](#appendices-of-this-chapter_)